caraml-group/website/content/home/people.md

 weight: 30

 title: People
-subtitle: <a href="https://forms.gle/2eBrUvAkwC2SJWmA9">Join the CaRAML community <i class="fas fa-angle-right"></i></a>
+subtitle: <a href="https://forms.gle/2eBrUvAkwC2SJWmA9">Join the CaRAML Slack and community <i class="fas fa-angle-right"></i></a>

 content:
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
-  - Academic Staff
+  - PhD Students
   - Post-doctoral Researchers
   - DECAF Fellows
-  - PhD Students
-  - Master's Students
+  - Academic Staff
-  - Undergraduate Students
+  - Alumni
   - Affiliates
-  - Administration
   - Visitors
-  - Alumni
 design:
   show_interests: true
   show_role: true